 The data scientists who come from computer science will probably be familiar with Apache Spark and Zeppelin, a web-based notebook that enables data-driven, interactive analytics and collaborative documents with SQL, Scala and more.
 This analytics application offers a pluggable storage mechanism with multiple implementations, one of which is a local Git repository.
 This means that when using Zeppelin one can enjoy all the benefits that Git encompasses while performing analytics.

 For the advocates of python, a commonly used application is Jupyter Notebook.
 Jupyter Notebook is a server-client application that allows editing and running of python code via a web browser combining python code, SQL, equations, text, and visualizations.
-It also offers syncing with GitHub repositories.
+It also offers to sync with GitHub repositories.

 More specifically, Jupyter Notebook will be rendered by GitHub directly on your repo page.
 This means that one can enjoy all the benefits that Git offers regarding version control, branching, merging and collaborative development when using Jupyter Notebook.